taylorscott91/mean-lab/README.md

 ### Bonus II

-Add Angular to your application stack.
-Express should only handle your root view as well as your API routes.
-Angular should take care of the rest via `ui.router`.

-### Bonus III

 Allow the user to log-in using Twitter.
 [Lesson Plan](https://github.com/ga-wdi-lessons/express-oauth)

-### Bonus IV
+### Bonus III

 Allow the user to log-in using a third-party service other than Twitter (e.g., Facebook, Spotify).

-## Groups
+## Pairs

-You will be working in groups of **at most** 4 students.
+You will be working in pairs.
 We will leave the group selection up to you.
 Feel free to do so after the lab has been introduced.

 ## Keep In Mind